-SSA and OPM will adopt policies and procedures to ensure that each agency uses the information contained in their respective records or obtained from each other solely as provided in this agreement.
-SSA and OPM will comply with these guidelines and any subsequent revisions.
+SSA will adopt policies and procedures to ensure that SSA uses the information contained in its records or obtained from OPM solely as provided in this agreement.
+SSA will comply with these guidelines and any subsequent revisions.

 G. Security Assessments